You’ve all had digital pictures with “noise” in them… do you want to know why?

-Digital cameras have sensors that receive photons (the thingies that make up light).
+Digital cameras have sensors that receive photons (the thingies that comprise light).
 These sensors are analogue devices that turn analogue signals into digital data.
 These charges are converted to digital data in cells that are sensitive to three different colours of light: Red, Green and Blue (RGB).
 The cells that receive more photons have a higher charge and are designated ‘lighter’ while the ones with a lower number of photons are darker.

 So why are higher ISO photographs so grainy, and noisy?
-If you guessed “because of the amplification,” you’d be right… Its similar to amplification on your stereo.
+If you guessed “because of the amplification,” you’d be right… It’s similar to amplification on your stereo.
 If the signal level is low, the more you amplify it, the more likely it is that you’re going to amplify the background static too.
 And this will give you lower quality sound.

-That’s something that the engineers who built the camera will have to figure out.
-What I can tell you, is that if you stick to lower ISO numbers, and use higher ISO numbers only you absolutely have to, you’ll have significantly less-noisy pictures (always keep in mind that a good picture is meant to be seen and not heard).
+That’s something that the engineers who built the cameras will have to figure out.
+What I can tell you, is to use lower ISO numbers, and only rarely use higher ISO numbers … only you absolutely have to.
+This way, you’ll have significantly fewer noisy pictures (always keep in mind that a good picture is meant to be seen and not heard, LOL).

 I’ve tried hard to keep this post jargon-free.
 Do let me know if you would like a more techie explanation, and I’ll give you the whole story with diagrams and tech-talk.